Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 If you’re not taking a prescription – a prebiotic may not be indicated until later in your gut reboot.

-If someone reverts to the same diet that caused the imbalance in the first place, recurrence of overgrowth may (and will) occur in as little as a few days to a few weeks.
+If someone reverts to the same diet that caused the imbalance in the first place, recurrence of overgrowth may (and will) occur in as little as a few days to few weeks.

 You are what your bacteria ferment!
 So you want them breaking down the right things – which usually means no processed foods, and limited grains and sugar!